jeremypchen/translate-ai/README.md

 Requires an Open AI API Key, set as `OPENAI_API_KEY` inside an `.env` file located at `packages/server/.env`.

+Hacked together in a couple hours - sorry about some messy code.

 ![Demo UI of Translate AI](/assets/demo.png)

 ---